Зовнішній отит (гострий)

 • Sometimes topical antibiotics

-In mild and moderate acute external otitis, topical antibiotics and corticosteroids are effective.
+In mild or moderate acute external otitis, topical antibiotics and corticosteroids are effective.
 First, the infected debris should be gently and thoroughly removed from the canal with suction or dry cotton swabs under adequate lighting.
 Water irrigation of the canal is contraindicated.

 Mild external otitis can be treated by altering the ear canal’s pH with 2% acetic acid (or white vinegar) and by relieving inflammation with topical hydrocortisone; these are given as 5 drops 3 times a day for 7 days.

 Fungal external otitis requires thorough cleaning of the ear canal and application of an antimycotic solution (eg, gentian violet, cresylate acetate, nystatin, clotrimazole, or even a combination of acetic acid and isopropyl alcohol).
-However, these solutions should not be used if the tympanic membrane is perforated, because they can cause severe pain or damage to the inner ear.
+However, these solutions should not be used if the tympanic membrane is perforated because they can cause severe pain or damage the inner ear.
 Repeated cleanings and treatments may be needed to fully eradicate the infection.

 Dry ear precautions (eg, wearing shower cap, avoiding swimming) are strongly advised for both external otitis and fungal external otitis.
 A blow dryer on a low setting can also be used to reduce the humidity and moisture in the canal.